Classes

 jsanicky@saintmarys.us

-Denise Pimpinella, Honors Math TeacherSaint Mary Interparochial School boasts an honors math program currently serving grades 4-8.
+234Saint Mary Interparochial School boasts an honors math program currently serving grades 4-8.
 The program is Archdiocese approved and monitored.
 The curriculum of honors math follows the common core standards.
 Students in honors math enjoy the benefits of a rigorous pace and a small classroom environment.
-Current class sizes range from five to eight students.
+Current class sizes range from 8 to 12 students.
 The program addresses the needs of higher-achieving students.
+Eighth grade students take a full Algebra I course in the last year of the program.
 Plans include projects and assignments that connect to real-world problems and integrate STEM and STEAM ideas.

 Denise Pimpinella